Laurie Woolery

-Laurie Woolery is a Latinx playwright, director, and educator based in New York City.
+Laurie Woolery is a Latino playwright, director, and educator based in New York City.
 She is the director of Public Works at The Public Theater and founding member of The Sol Project.
 In 2014 she was awarded a Fuller Road Artist Residency for Women Directors of Color.
 She is best known for her 2017 musical adaptation of As You Like It.

 Education

 Woolery graduated from the University of California, Los Angeles with a BA in English and holds a Spanish Language Certificate from the Universidad de Iteso, Guadalajara, Mexico.

 Career

 Woolery has served as Director of Public Works at The Public Theater since 2014.
 Public Works is a participatory theatre program that engages New Yorkers in the creation of theatre.
 Community members from all the boroughs of New York City attend workshops, classes, and performances that culminates each summer in participatory theatre productions.
 Within Public Works, Woolery initiated the program "ACTivate" (Artist, Citizen, Theater maker) that partners community members with professional playwrights to develop their own plays.
 Woolery adapted and directed the musical adaptation of As You Like It for Public Works’ first show of the 2017–2018 season.

 In May 2016, Woolery was a founding member of The Sol Project in New York City.
-The Sol Project works with theatre companies to promote the visibility and work of Latinx playwrights and producing plays by new Latinx playwrights.
+The Sol Project works with theatre companies to promote the visibility and work of Latino playwrights and producing plays by new Latino playwrights.
 Woolery collaborated with The Sol Project to produce El Huracán at the Yale Repertory Theatre in 2018.

 Currently, she serves on the boards of the Latino Producers Action Network and the Latinx Theatre Commons.

 Woolery is the former Associate Artistic Director of Cornerstone Theater Company, the former artist-in-residence at Hollygrove Children's Home in Los Angeles, the former Conservatory Director at South Coast Repertory, and a former board member for the Network of Ensemble Theatres and the Children's Theater Foundation.
 She has also worked at Los Angeles Philharmonic, REDCAT, Mark Taper Forum, Goodman Theatre, Los Angeles Theatre Center, Denver Center Theatre Company, William Inge Theater Festival, 24th Street Theatre, Cerritos Center for the Performing Arts, Virginia Avenue Project, Ricardo Montalbán Theatre, Deaf-West Theatre, fofo Theatre, Oregon Shakespeare Festival, Highways Performance Space, A Noise Within, the Sundance Children's Theatre, and Sundance Playwrights Lab.

 Woolery is a lecturer in theatre at Princeton University and previously taught at New York University, Brown University, Columbia University, Citrus College, Glendale College, University of Southern California, California Institute for the Arts, California State University at Los Angeles, and California State University at Northridge.